bugthing/dfd/README.md

 ## Docker

+To make ease use of this application in Docker we use docker-compose.
+The base config is in `docker-compose.yml`, the development environment uses `docker-compose.override.yml` to overlay the config (default behaviour).
+For the production environment we use `docker-compose.prod.yml` for the config overlay.

-You can run the application in containers using docker-compose, the default is setup for development.
+The default is setup for development.

     docker-compose up

 When ready to deploy, there is a docker compose file of overrides for a production style execution.

     docker-compose -f docker-compose.yml -f docker-compose.prod.yml up